Urban Planning 700: ADVANCED URBAN THEORY

 This last session will provide an opportunity to reflect on your encounters with urban theory (its texts, ideas and authors) and to identify the key themes and debates of urban theory.
 Format is flexible: you can combine text, keywords, questions, illustrations, diagrams, cartoons, maps, poems, songs, timelines, etc. Be ready to discuss and compare each student's contribution.
 Creativity and insightfulness welcomed.
 You might provide a conceptual map of urban theory.
 I welcome a range of approaches: typologies of theories; critiques; a focus on the dominant ideas; a focus on silences and biases in conventional planning theory; a focus on the past, present and/or future of planning theory; the challenges of linking theory and practice; etc.

-(a) Each student is to come to the session with a one-page handout (bring copies for everyone, please) that articulates your understanding/conceptualization of urban theory.
+(a) Each student is to come to the session with a one-page handout (bring copies for everyone, please, so 12 copies) that articulates your understanding/conceptualization of urban theory.
 Format is flexible: you can combine text, keywords, questions, illustrations, diagrams, timelines, etc. Be ready to discuss and compare each student's contribution.
 Creativity and insightfulness welcomed.
 You might provide a conceptual map of urban theory.

 (b) a brief, 3-5 minute oral presentation that concisely highlights your central points.